 If you suspect you have allergic bronchopulmonary aspergillosis, you will need to have tests conducted (x-rays, skin tests or blood tests) and have your home tested for mold.
-If you are diagnosed, you will be treated with steroids (to be taken orally or via nasal spray) and/or an antifungal drug known as itraconazole.
+If you get a diagnosis, you will get a steroid treatment (to take orally or via nasal spray) and/or an antifungal drug known as itraconazole.
 However, only complete professional removal of the mold in your home can truly alleviate this condition.

 This disease is a true infection caused by Aspergillus spores entering the body and growing in existing cavities in the lungs (resulting from illnesses like tuberculosis and other damage).
 Once the Aspergillus spores have gained a foothold in the lungs, they grow into a fungal ball (called an aspergilloma or mycetoma) which then dispenses toxins and allergens directly into the person’s body.
 Often Aspergilloma is asymptomatic at first, but once the fungal ball or balls have begun to grow it typically causes symptoms such as:

-After an Aspergilloma has been diagnosed (usually through x-rays or blood tests), it will be treated either through medication (such as itraconazole or voriconazole) or surgery.
-Once again, however, the only way to truly treat this illness and to prevent it from reoccurring is to have one’s home cleansed of all mold.
+After the diagnosis of an Aspergilloma (usually through x-rays or blood tests), a person will get treatment either through medication (such as itraconazole or voriconazole) or surgery.
+Once again, however, the only way to truly treat this illness and to prevent it from reoccurring is to cleanse one’s home of all mold.

 Though only a lab test can truly verify the identity any variety of mold, you can suspect that a mold is from the Aspergillus genus if it has a powdery texture and an extremely high growth rate.
 According to the website Blackmold, “After one week of growth at around 25 degrees Celsius an Aspergillus colony will generally be 1-9 cm in diameter, however Aspergillus glaucus and Aspergillus nidulans grow more slowly and will generally be 0.5-1 cm after the same time.”

-Because Aspergillus molds can thrive anywhere there is oxygen and moisture, they can potentially be found throughout the home; however, it should be noted that they have a particular preference for carbon-rich materials such as fabric and building materials.
-Also, you should keep in mind that some types of Aspergillus can survive even where there is very little moisture (these are known as xerophilic molds), so depending on the climate where you live, the humidity in the air may be enough to sustain an Aspergillus infestation without the presence of obvious moisture sources (e.g. a leaky roof or damp basement).
+Because Aspergillus molds can thrive anywhere there is oxygen and moisture, you can potentionally find them throughout the home; however, you should note that they have a particular preference for carbon-rich materials such as fabric and building materials.
+Also, you should keep in mind that some types of Aspergillus molds can survive even where there is very little moisture (such as xerophilic molds), so depending on the climate where you live, the humidity in the air may be enough to sustain an Aspergillus infestation without the presence of obvious moisture sources (e.g. a leaky roof or damp basement).

-Aspergillus is often found growing in compost heaps, on houseplants, and in stored starchy food; it also has a noted preference for air conditioners and indoor ventilation systems (making it a particular concern in hospitals and office buildings, where it often flourishes).
-Damp walls, such as those damaged by flooding, also provide a haven for Aspergillus.
+Aspergillus molds are often found growing in compost heaps, on houseplants, and in stored starchy food; it also has a noted preference for air conditioners and indoor ventilation systems (making it a particular concern in hospitals and office buildings, where it often flourishes).
+Damp walls, such as those damaged by flooding, also provide a haven for Aspergillus molds.